Art & Design - Graphic Communication

 Course type: A level & Applied • Awarding/exam body: WJEC/EDUQAS

-This innovative and exploratory design course involves working with a broad range of digital media including animation, digital photography, Adobe Creative Suite; Photoshop, InDesign and Illustrator, alongside traditional techniques like drawing, spray painting and screen-printing.
+This innovative and exploratory design course involves working with a broad range of digital media including animation, digital photography and Adobe Creative Suite (Photoshop, InDesign and Illustrator), alongside traditional techniques like drawing, spray painting and screen-printing.
 In year one, students will explore ideas and develop skills through the creative process and learn from creative exploration.
-You will develop a mastery of practical skill, creative and visual literacy.
-The Graphic Communication A level fosters creative problem solving as well as independence, innovation, risk taking and engagement with cultural, social and political issues.
+You will develop a mastery of practical skill, creativity and visual literacy.
+The Graphic Communication A Level fosters creative problem solving as well as independence, innovation, risk taking and engagement with cultural, social and political issues.
 You will have the opportunity visually to explore, challenge and develop your own ideas and opinion on significant themes and issues.
 These skills are highly valued at Higher Education and by employers.

 Component 01: Personal Investigation (60%)

 Assessment is at the end of the second year and is comprises of internal marking of assessments 1 & 2 with external moderation.
 The Externally Set Assignment is set early in the Spring Term of the second year.

 Progression to university from this course is high; students who want to advance into Art & Design typically progress through a Foundation Diploma in Art & Design and then onto undergraduate courses.
 Many go on to study at UAL institutions, Ravensbourne College of Design, Manchester Metropolitan University and De Montford University.
 Career opportunities include Animation, Video Game Design, Graphic Design, Illustrator, Creative Director, Set Design, Special Effects Artist, Photography, Product Management, Interactive Design, Industrial Design, Editorial Design and Architecture.